HasanFaraaz/EnglishRhymesDump/README.md

 Get the RhymeDump file from here :- https://drive.google.com/open?id=1zpaZ9BFejQkHkH2drdApzbs3Hjjvt0Ua

-This file is compressed from 44gb to 700 mb, github has a file limit of 100 mb.
+This file is compressed from 44gb to 700 mb, github has a file limit of 100 mb